Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-transaction.md

 ---
 layout: default
 title: Quickstart Developer Tutorial
-toc: tutorial-creating-a-payout-instruction
+toc: tutorial-creating-a-transaction
-body_color: body-orange
+body_color: body-pink
 section_name: Tutorials
 last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
 ---
-# Creating a Payout Instruction
+# Creating a Transaction
-To payout money to your customers, you need to generate a Payout Instruction object.
-A Payout Instruction tells Imburse when and how much to payout to your customer.
+To payout money to your customers, you need to generate a Transaction object.
+A Transaction tells Imburse when and how much to payout to your customer.

-For this tutorial we will using the REST API's.

-For more information on the Payout Instructions, see the [Payout Instructions in Core Concepts](/pages/guides/core-concepts/#payout-instructions).
+For more information on the Transactions, see the [Transactions in Getting Started](/pages/getting-started/transactions).

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:
-- A valid `Payout Bearer Token` derived from a `Tenant API Key`.
-If you don't have one, see the tutorial [Aquiring a Payout Bearer Token](#aquire-payout-bearer-token).
+- A valid `Management Bearer Token` derived from a `Tenant API Key`

 # Steps
-The steps involved to create a payment instruction are:
+The steps involved to create a Transaction are:

 1. Create an Order
 2. Create an Instruction for the Order